Fun With Flowers!

 I love everything about flowers and was so excited this year to find a beautiful Edible Beauty Mix of seeds from Botanical Interests.

 As well as being a stunningly beautiful arrangement, this annual and perennial mix is entirely edible!
-They are in bright colors of orange, blue, yellow, and pink, you'll not only enjoy their color all season, but also the many ways you can use them.
-There is a range of flavors from these flowers, from peppery calendula to clove-like bachelor's button, and the light wintergreen flavor of johnny-jump-ups.
-Add these beautiful blossoms to salads, soups, cooked dishes, make herb butter, add to vinegar, flavored drinks, and even add to ice cubes.
+They are in bright orange, blue, yellow, and pink colors.
+You'll not only enjoy their color all season but also the many ways you can use them.
+There is a range of flavors from these flowers, from peppery calendula to clove-like bachelor's button and the light wintergreen flavor of johnny-jump-ups.
+Add these beautiful blossoms to salads, soups, and cooked dishes, make herb butter, and add to vinegar, flavored drinks, and even ice cubes.
 The culinary possibilities are endless!

 Here are a few of my favorite edible flowers:

 Bachelor's Button Centaurea cyanus

 These flowers have a slightly sweet to spicy, clove-like flavor.
 Flowers can be used dried or freshly cut, while the edible petals make a colorful garnish on salads, open-faced sandwiches, casseroles, decorating cakes, and cheese plates.

 The beautiful violet-blue has a slight flavor similar to cucumber.
 Use the beautiful flowers on salads, freeze in ice cubes, garnish cold summer soups, cakes, and muffins, or add to ice cubes and drinks.
 The dried petals also make a healing infusion used in aromatherapy blending.